mark-greene/packer-awslogs/README.md

 # Packer-AwsLogs

-Packer cripts to build AMI's with syslogs going to Cloudwatch.
+Packer scripts to build AMI's with syslogs going to Cloudwatch.

 Generic Ubuntu and Windows examples provided.
 ```